likelet/VSOLassoBag/docs/contents/installation.rst

 2 Usage Example
 --------------------

-2.1 Lasso.bag
+2.1 VSOLassoBag
 ^^^^^^^^^^^^^^^

-Lasso.bag is an one-step function that can be easily utilized for selecting important variables from multiple models inherited from R package glmnet.
+VSOLassoBag is an one-step function that can be easily utilized for selecting important variables from multiple models inherited from R package glmnet.
 Several methods (Parametric Statistical Test, Curve Elbow Point Detection and Permutation Test) are provided for the cut-off point decision of the importance measure (i.e. observed selection frequency) of variables.

 For a start, you need to input dependent variable(s) as a matrix **out.mat**, independent variables also as a matrix **mat**, and **a.family** for the model used by Lasso as determined by the type of dependent variables.
 The function will return a data frame which contains the important measure for each features in the dependent variables.
 The details of its parameters are shown in the parameters section.